Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Introduction

 \section{Introduction}

-Fog computing is a distributed computing paradigm in which any device that has computation capability can contribute to application processing.
-These devices include mobile, network, handheld and mobile devices \cite{naha2018Fog}.
-Cloud computing has latency issues in which time-sensitive real-time application execution cannot be performed.
-Hence, Fog computing has emerged; it can process user application requests with minimum latency, since Fog devices are located close to the users.
-Applications in a smart environment must be able to respond instantly, without delay.
-Some example of these kinds of applications are smart cars, augmented reality applications, online multiplayer games and emergency response applications.

-Fog is a highly distributed environment in which numerous autonomous devices contribute to processing application requests; these are known as Fog devices \cite{naha2018Fog}.
-The contributing devices can produce a financial benefit by allowing the Fog platform to use their resources for Fog application processing \cite{battula2019micro}.
-Unlike cloud resources, fog computing resources are not managed service, hence, they have high probability of failure.
-Furthermore, the devices in Fog environment are not completely dedicated to Fog application processing \cite{yi2015survey}.
-Hence, there is no guarantee that devices are always available.
+Fog is a highly distributed environment in which numerous autonomous devices are contributing to process application requests which are known as Fog device \cite{naha2018Fog}.
+The contributing devices can be benefited financially by allowing Fog platform to use their resources for Fog application processing \cite{battula2019micro}.
+The devices in this environment are not completely dedicated to Fog application processing \cite{yi2015survey}.
+Hence, there is no guarantee that devices are always available for application processing.
 The device can even fail after starting the processing of the Fog application.
-In such a scenario, it is important to make the scheduling of the application robust for successful execution in the Fog environment, despite any failure of the Fog devices at this stage.
-This will reduce the impact of any application failure in the Fog environment.
+In such a scenario, it is important to make application scheduling robust for successful application execution in the Fog environment, despite any failure of Fog devices during the execution of the application.
+This will reduce the impact of application failure in the Fog environment.

-Without ensuring proper failure handling mechanisms, it is not possible to run time-sensitive real-time applications in the Fog environment.
-This is because the failure of a Fog application or device might contribute to the high rates of delay which lead to the execution of the application being unsuccessful.
-Thus, this is an important and challenging area for research.
-The need for the successful execution of Fog applications in the dynamic Fog environment motivated us to explore the reasons for failure and to investigate possible solutions.